Colinzhangdz/Online-Order-System/README.md

 SpringSession: addresses Session sharing in a clustered environment.

+java session：Used for state consisting of multiple requests and responses between client and server.
+Both HTTP and web servers are stateless.
+Therefore, the way to maintain user state is to utilize techniques that implement session tracking.

 3). database
 MySQL: relational database.
 The core business data of this project will be stored by MySQL.